 This post may contain affiliate links.
 Please read our disclosure policy.

-Bananas Foster is a classic New Orleans dessert made with sliced bananas cooked in butter, brown sugar, and cinnamon, then served warm over vanilla ice cream.
-This single serving bananas foster recipe comes together in one skillet in about 10 minutes.
+Bananas Foster is a classic New Orleans dessert of sliced bananas caramelized in butter, brown sugar, cinnamon, and rum, served warm over vanilla ice cream.
+This easy single serving recipe is ready in 10 minutes, no flambé required.

 Featured Comment